Skip to Main Content

 • Vague expressions (e.g., "they," "we," "people," "the company," "that area," etc.).
 Being concise in your writing also includes avoiding vague references to persons, places, or things.
 While proofreading your paper, be sure to look for and edit any vague or imprecise statements that lack context or specificity.

 • Descriptive writing.
 Describing a research problem is an important means of contextualizing a study.
-In fact, some description or background information may be needed because you can not assume the reader knows the key aspects of the topic.
-However, the content of your paper should focus on methodology, the analysis and interpretation of findings, and their implications as they apply to the research problem rather than background information and descriptions of tangential issues.
+In fact, some description or background information is needed because you can not assume the reader knows the key aspects of the topic.
+However, the content of your paper should focus on a review of prior research, the methodology, the analysis and interpretation of findings, and their implications as they apply to the research problem rather than background information and descriptions of tangential issues.

 • Personal experience.
 Drawing upon personal experience [e.g., traveling abroad; caring for someone with Alzheimer's disease] can be an effective way of introducing the research problem or engaging your readers in understanding its significance.
-Use personal experience only as an example, though, because academic writing relies on evidence-based research.
+It humanizes the problem.
+However, personal experience should only be used as an example because academic writing relies on evidence-based research and analysis.
 To do otherwise is simply story-telling.

 NOTE: Rules concerning excellent grammar and precise word structure do not apply when quoting someone.
 A quote should be inserted in the text of your paper exactly as it was stated.
 If the quote is especially vague or hard to understand, consider paraphrasing it or using a different quote to convey the same meaning.
 Consider inserting the term "sic" in brackets after the quoted text to indicate that the quotation has been transcribed exactly as found in the original source, but the source had grammar, spelling, or other errors.
 The adverb sic informs the reader that the errors are not yours.